kznrluk/aski/README.md

     SystemContext: |
       You are a kind and helpful chat AI.
       Sometimes you may say things that are incorrect, but that is unavoidable.
-    UserMessages:
+    Messages:
-      - |
+      - Role: user
-        Please use a lot of emojis!
+        Content: Please use a lot of emojis!
+      - Role: assistant
+        Content: Ok!
+I will use a lot of emojis!
 ```

 SystemContext is always sent first, followed by UserMessages.
 If a file is specified, the file information will be attached between the SystemContext and UserMessages.